sanjaynagi/AmpSeeker/README.md

 - Visualisation of reads in IGV
 - VCF to DataFrame/.xlsx
 - Allele frequency calculation
-- Principal component analysis
+- Population structure
 - Geographic sample maps
 - Genetic diversity

-- Kdr origin analysis (ag-vampir)
+- Kdr origin analysis (Ag-vampIR panel)
-- Species assignment (ag-vampir)
+- Species assignment (Ag-vampIR panel)

 The workflow uses a combination of papermill and jupyter book, so that users can visually explore the results in a local webpage for convenience.

 ## Usage

-Please see the [wiki](https://github.com/sanjaynagi/AmpSeeker/wiki) for more information on running the workflow.
-If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and, if available, its DOI (see above).
+Please see the [documentation](https://sanjaynagi.github.io/AmpSeeker/) for more information on running the workflow.

+## Citation

+**Targeted genomic surveillance of insecticide resistance in African malaria vectors**
+Nagi, *et al*., 2025. *bioRxiv*. doi: https://doi.org/10.1101/2025.02.14.637727

 ## Testing

 Test cases are in the subfolder `.test`.
-They are automatically executed via continuous integration with [Github Actions](https://github.com/features/actions).
+They are automatically executed via continuous integration with [GitHub Actions](https://github.com/features/actions).

 ## Contributing to AmpSeeker

-1. Fork the repository to your own github user account
+1. Fork the repository to your own GitHub user account
 2. Clone your fork
 3. Create a branch to implement the changes or features you would like `git checkout -b my_new_feature-24-03-23`
 4. Implement the changes